 The Mencía grape is the star here, where it occupies nearly two-thirds of the vineyards.
 A variety cultivated almost solely in northwestern Spain (especially in the Galician DOs- appellations- Valdeorras, Monterrei, and Ribeira Sacra), Mencía has only recently come into its own as a respected grape variety.
-In good hands, it reveals fresh fruity notes, smooth tannins and an enviable reflection of the minerally terroir.
-Although known as a wine that shows very well in young, fruity wines, some Bierzo producers are proving that with the right balance of oak it can also age well.
-Other grape varieties planted in Bierzo include Garnacha Tintorera, Godello, Doña Blanca, Malvasía, Palomino and, in experimental quantities, Merlot, Cabernet Sauvignon and Tempranillo.
+In good hands, it reveals fresh fruity notes, smooth tannins, and an enviable reflection of the minerally terroir.
+Although known as a wine that shows very well in young, fruity wines, some Bierzo producers prove that with the right balance of oak, it can also age well.
+Other grape varieties planted in Bierzo include Garnacha Tintorera, Godello, Doña Blanca, Malvasía, Palomino, and, in experimental quantities, Merlot, Cabernet Sauvignon, and Tempranillo.

 The presence of the Camino de Santiago has made Bierzo a natural place for the foundation of monasteries and convents, which abound both in villages and in the countryside.
 Don’t miss the Monasterio de Santa Maria de Carracedo, a 10th-century monastery outside Carracedo.
-The landscape itself, with its rolling hills, lush river valleys, and green peaks, is a draw as well.
+With its rolling hills, lush river valleys, and green peaks, the landscape itself is a draw as well.
 The Camino de Santiago provides the perfect way to soak up the scenery on foot or by bicycle.
 An essential stop in the area is Las Médulas, a Roman gold mine outside Ponferrada.
-A maze of tunnels burrowed in the ruddy red rock; Las Médulas is a stunningly beautiful UNESCO world heritage site.
+A maze of tunnels burrowed in the ruddy red rock, Las Médulas is a stunningly beautiful UNESCO world heritage site.